Mahmoud Abbas raises Palestinian flag at Unesco

 Washington reacted by suspending its funding for Unesco, which accounted for a fifth of its annual budget.

-Two US laws prohibit giving funding to any UN body that admits the Palestinians as full members before they reach a peace deal with Israel.'First recognition'
+Two US laws prohibit giving funding to any UN body that admits the Palestinians as full members before they reach a peace deal with Israel.

 At a ceremony in Paris, President Abbas hoisted the red, black, white and green Palestinian flag outside Unesco's headquarters.

 "This is truly a historic moment," he said to cheers from some of the 50 guests.
 "This admission is the first recognition of Palestine."

 "It is moving to see our flag raised and for it to be flying in this beautiful city of Paris, among all the other states.
 This bodes well for Palestine becoming a member of other international institutions," he added.

 "Today, we are members of Unesco and we hope we will have one independent state in the future that will live side-by-side with Israel."

 The director general of Unesco, Irina Bokova, said she hoped Palestine's admission would be a step towards peace with Israel.

 "A solution with two states living in peace and security has been long-awaited," she said.
 "I want to believe that this admission to Unesco is a chance to show that peace is also built through education and culture."